Callboard

 Schedules and shop assignments should be arranged with the lab instructor before completing the preference form.
 Please email the relevant lab instructors below.

 Once your advanced Technical Theater assignment is approved, please complete the preference form.
-Once completed your assignment will be confirmed via an email from the Production Manager.
+Once completed, your assignment will be confirmed via an email from the Production Manager.
 In the email you will receive an individual course number for enrollment.

 Forms & Schedules